RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Introduction

 The analysis results from RCAgent are being utilized in the Real-time Compute Platform for Apache Flink of Alibaba Cloud to diagnose anomalous stream processing jobs uncovered by current methods.
 We have incorporated a feedback mechanism in the company to identify issues in the PaaS and IaaS layers of the cloud system, offering insights for development teams.

-We summarize our contributions as follows: \begin{itemize} \item We propose RCAgent, the first tool-augmented autonomous agent based on LLM for privacy-aware real-world cloud RCA, unleashing the decision-making ability of LLMs in the AIOps field. \item We introduce a bag of methods to enhance the tool agent, including aspects of prompting framework, tool setting, stabilization, and aggregation methods.
-These make the agent based on locally deployed LLM a valid solution for complex environments like cloud systems. \item We present real-world experiments on the real-time computing jobs in Alibaba Cloud, demonstrating the practical usage of RCAgent. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose RCAgent, the first tool-augmented agent based on LLM for privacy-aware real-world cloud RCA, unleashing the decision-making ability of LLMs in the AIOps field. \item We introduce a bag of methods to enhance the tool agent, including aspects of prompting framework, tool setting, stabilization, and aggregation methods.
+These make the agent based on locally deployed LLM a valid solution for complex environments like cloud systems. \item We demonstrate the practical usage of RCAgent with real-world experiments on computing jobs in Alibaba Cloud. \end{itemize}